 Statics is the study of physics systems that aren’t moving, which is relevant for developing, for example, bridge components or aircraft wings.
 Dynamics is for systems in motion, and covers everything from bicycle gears to jet engines.

-With a degree in this subject, you could begin a career in all kinds of exciting fields, including aerospace, automotive engineering, nuclear engineering, construction and defence.
+With a degree in Mechanical Engineering, you could begin a career in all kinds of exciting fields, including aerospace, automotive engineering, nuclear engineering, construction and defence.

 You could end up working at the forefront of new technologies too.
 After all, Mechanical Engineers are needed to develop new and more efficient ways to generate power, improve transport systems and enhance quality of life around the world.